 Classes will run from approximately 9:00 until 4:00 pm for Seniors, 8:45 until 2:15pm for Intermediates and 10am to 2:15pm for Juniors ,Monday to Friday.

-- Optional RAD syllabus classes will RAD registered Teachers, Grade 5 to Advanced 2 from 4:30pm daily (depending on numbers)
+- Optional RAD syllabus classes will RAD registered Teachers, Grade 5 to Advanced 2 – (depending on numbers)

 - Limited number of private 30min lessons will be available with the Classical Tutors

 For more information click here AutumnSchool2020